jonaslu/sider/README.md

 finger botch all of that setup overwriting the data.

-The thing is exacerbated by database dumps often being complicated to restore or reset with scarry sudo-rights writing into the wrong directory.
+The thing is exacerbated by database dumps often being complicated to restore or reset with scary sudo-rights writing into the wrong directory.
 Same with running two databases side by side - sudoisms abound!

 Enter **sider** which is a cli-tool that turns this juggling into a breeze by